JokerMartini/varo-vue/docs/config.md

 This file overrides any settings defined globally.

 ### ✅ (Coming Soon) CLI Override
-In the future, you’ll be able to run:
+In the future, you'll be able to run:

 ```bash
 varo.exe --config /custom/path/config.json